Complexity Hierarchies Beyond Elementary: A Short Catalogue

 \subsection{{\boldmath $\F\omega$}-Complete Problems}

-We gather here some decision problems that can be proven decidable in $\F\omega$ thanks to Dickson's Lemma over $\+N^d$ for some $d$ and to the combinatorial analyses of \citet{mcaloon,clote,FFSS-lics2011,abriola}.
-We therefore focus on the references for lower bounds.
+We gather here some of the decision problems known to be \Ack-complete at the time of this writing.
+The common trait of all these problems is their reliance on Dickson's Lemma over $\+N^d$ for some $d$ for decidability, and on the associated length function theorems \citep{mcaloon,clote,FFSS-lics2011,abriola} for \Ack\ upper bounds.